root-project/root/README/ReleaseNotes/v628/index.md

 - The auto-conversion to type `T` and implicit type `T` constructor in `KahanSum` made it hard to debug `KahanSum`, because it is easy to overlook implicit conversions in code, especially in lines where the type of the return value is `auto`.
 These auto-conversions were removed.
 Where necessary, they should be replaced with an explicit construction or explicit conversion to double via `Sum()`.
 (PR #11941)
 - Binary addition and subtraction operators were added, as well as a unary negation operator.
 (PR #11940)
 - Comparison operators `operator==` and `operator!=` were added.

+### Foam

+The usage of `TRef` in the `TFoamCell` class has ben replaced with array indices.
+This avoids, when generating a large number of toys requiring a re-initialization of `TFoam` an increase in the memory usage caused by `TRef`.

 ## RooFit Libraries